 The Haile Gold Mine reserve and resource estimate currently stand at:

-- Measured and Indicated gold resource of 71.2 million tonnes at 1.77 g/t for 4.0 million ounces 1
+- Measured and Indicated gold resource of 71.2 million tonnes at 1.77 g/t for 4.0 million ounces (includes proven and probable reserves) 1

 The discovery of a new zone (Horseshoe) early in 2010 and two new zones (Mustang and Palomino) confirmed underground potential does exist at Haile.
 The Company plans to continue to delineate and define the underground zones as well as continue expanding the mineralized corridor in the future.
 Also the Company began conducting its regional assessment of the area recognizing that Haile is part of a much larger gold district.
 Currently exploration has been significantly reduced as the Company conserves cash during the permitting phase of the project.